Why People Don’t Buy A Shot Timer – Top Reasons Exposed

-A total of 2,000 people from our audience chose to respond to the survey, which is by no means all of you, or even a massive number of concealed carriers.
+A total of 2,000 people from our audience chose to respond to the survey.
+Of course, by no means is this all of our audience, or even a massive number of concealed carriers.
 Still, we feel as though 2,000 people is a good chunk of folks representing our audience.

-Also please understand that while 2,000 people participated, the numbers for each question were different based on how that person answered the previous question.
-So, if 2,000 people answered the first couple of questions, at some point those people start to diverge in the questions they were shown, and the next one may only have 500 or 1,000 answers.
+Also, please understand that while 2,000 people participated, the numbers for each question were different based on how that person answered the previous question.
+So, if 2,000 people answered the first couple of questions, depending on their answers, the next question may not be applicable, so they don't see it.
+So questions later in the survey may only have 500 or 1,000 answers.

 That's how we designed the survey so we could get a better idea of where people stand.
-Let's get to the numbers.
+So let's get to the numbers.

 80% of you said that you don't use a shot timer at all during any of your live-fire gun training.
-To be honest, I didn't think it'd be that high.
-I thought for sure many folks would see the clear benefit of using a shot timer to increase a skill set as opposed to buying something that wouldn't help you get better as a shooter.
+I didn't think it'd be that high.
+I thought that many folks would see the clear benefit of using a shot timer to increase a skillset instead of buying something that wouldn't help you get better as a shooter.

 This makes me wish we'd have added another section to our survey discussing what people buy, instead.
 Are they buying a stippling job for their grip?
 A new trigger?
 Something else that's not directly related to helping you become a better all-around shooter?